top of page

-If you experience social anxiety, you likely know how debilitating fear and worry can be.
-Often, the anxiety can feel like it is taking over and it can be hard to move through the moment or even make it through the day.
+If you experience social anxiety, you likely know how debilitating the fear and worry can be.
+Often, the anxiety feels like it is taking over and it can be hard to move through the moment or even make it through the day.
 When this happens, while it can feel overwhelming, there are tools that you can turn to in order to get some relief.

 Here are 5 simple practices you can try when you feel your anxiety spike, and they are especially helpful while you're in a social situation.
 No one has to know you are doing them!